Q: What kind of organization is Theta Tau?

 Q: What is a “bid” and how do I receive one?

 A: A “bid” is a formal invitation to pledge a fraternity.
 Bids are given out to rushees who have shown potential of being a good member of Theta Tau.
-To receive a bid, come out to the rush events.
-Get to know the current members, as the chances of receiving a bid increase by doing so.
-Immediately after the rush events, be sure to submit the “Interview Sign-Up” form on our website.
-After the interviews, the members will hold a meeting to determine which rushees may move on to the pledging process.
-If the members decide to allow the rushee to continue to the pledging process, that rushee will receive a bid.
+To receive a bid, come out to the rush events and get to know the current members.
+The chances of receiving a bid increase by doing so.

 Q: What is “Pledging”?